-- The Department of Art renamed the Department of Art and Art History
+- Department of Reading, School of Education, renamed Department of Literacy Teaching and Learning

-The Office of the Vice Provost for Undergraduate Education
+The Office of the Vice Provost and Dean for Undergraduate Education

-In addition to publishing the Undergraduate Bulletin each academic year, the Office of the Vice Provost for Undergraduate Education is responsible for the coordination of the academic experience of undergraduate students at this University.
+In addition to publishing the Undergraduate Bulletin each academic year, the Office of the Vice Provost and Dean for Undergraduate Education is responsible for the coordination of the academic experience of undergraduate students at this University.
 The Vice Provost works closely with the deans and faculty of the individual schools and colleges and with the Undergraduate Academic Council in developing, coordinating, and implementing undergraduate academic policy and curricula.
-The Vice Provost oversees the Office of Undergraduate Education, the Honors College, the General Education Program, the Writing and Critical Inquiry Program, the Office of the Transfer Experience Coordinator, the Student Engagement Initiative, and the Advisement Services Center.
+The Vice Provost oversees the Office of Undergraduate Education, the Honors College, the General Education Program, the Writing and Critical Inquiry Program, the Office of the Transfer Experience Coordinator, the Student Engagement Initiative, the Center for Achievement, Retention, and Student Success (CARSS), and the Advisement Services Center.

 The Office provides assistance and counseling to undergraduate students who are contemplating leaving the University, who are seeking to take a Leave for Approved Study at another college or university, or who wish to re-enter the University after having been away for a semester or more.
 It also coordinates the Degree in Absentia process.

 Visit the Undergraduate Education website for details about programs and services and for copies of relevant forms as well as petitions for exceptions to academic policies: http://www.albany.edu/undergraduateeducation/.